This blog was originally published April 19, 2021, and was updated with new information on October 23, 2024.

 To know how to best address behavioral issues in children, it’s important to record it when it happens.
 Whether unexpected behavior is a one-off or a recurring issue, taking the time to document it while your memories are still fresh will help you know why it happened and what are the appropriate next steps.

 Consider what situation led to the behavior, whether it could have been prevented, and what can be done to most effectively address the behavior given its origin.
-And with child care app, you can have the tools you need at your fingertips to make behavior reports and track progress over time, so you can identify patterns and make sure you’re meeting each child’s individual needs.
+And with a child care app, you can have the tools you need at your fingertips to make behavior reports and track progress over time to identify patterns and make sure you’re meeting each child’s individual needs.

 Strategy #8: Discourage Mild Misbehavior with Active Ignoring